Fatih Sultan Mehmet, Sarıyer

 Fatih Sultan Mehmet is a neighbourhood in the municipality and district of Sarıyer, Istanbul Province, Turkey.
-Its population is 15,725 (2022).
+Its population is 15,725 as of 2022.
 It lies next to the TEM highway.

-The parts of the neighborhood close to the TEM are called Büyük Armutlu, and the parts farther away are called Küçük Armutlu.
+The parts of the neighbourhood close to the TEM are called Büyük Armutlu, and the parts further away are called Küçük Armutlu.
 A significant Alevi population settled in Küçük Armutlu from the Anatolian cities of Tokat, Sivas, Amasya, Kahramanmaraş and Tunceli.
 Büyük Armutlu is connected to Etiler by Narin Bridge.
-According to 2004 data, the literacy rate of women living in the neighborhood is 80% and only 10% of this population is working.
-Most houses in the neighborhood have a view of the Bosphorus Strait.
+According to data from 2004, the literacy rate of women living in the neighbourhood is 80% and only 10% of this population is working.
+Most houses in the neighbourhood have a view of the Bosphorus Strait.